-Where: A tribe with one πολις at Horrea (probably Carpow, on the south side of the river Tay, not Monifieth on the north).
-Their homeland may have been in modern Fife.
+Where: Probably on the south side of the river Tay, in modern Fife.